marksteele/blog/content/post/dropbucket.md

 The user interface is simple.
 You upload files, then you can share them with a sharing link (after they've been scanned for viruses).

 Files automatically get deleted after 7 days.

+# Future work

+I may eventually move from sharing links that talk directly to S3 to using an API that forces users to login before being able to access a shared file.
+This would allow to implement access control on the links, but will also increase complexity/cost a bit.
+Ping me if you need this.